Joaquín (footballer, born 1981): Personal life

 Joaquín grew up in a big family, with eight brothers and sisters in total.
 As the third child, he had two elder brothers.
 Three of the eight children in this family are or have been engaged in football: besides Joaquín, his elder brother Lucas played for Cádiz CF, and his brother Ricardo also played in Betis' youth ranks.

 Growing up, Joaquín wanted to be a bullfighter.
 Joaquín's uncle, nicknamed "El Chino", firmly believed in Joaquín's talent and paid for his daily round trip between Cádiz and Seville when Joaquín was in Betis' youth system.
-El Chino died in 2002, and since then Joaquín has dedicated most of his achievements to him remembered him as his mentor.
+El Chino died in 2002, and since then Joaquín has dedicated most of his achievements to him, remembering him as his mentor.

 After the 2005 domestic cup conquest, Joaquín married Susana Saborido on 8 July.
 The trophy was present at the ceremony, as was the entire Betis squad.

 In October 2022, after a long and successful presence on television and social media, he made his debut as a TV host in prime time, with El novato, an interview program with popular personalities with a wide audience since its inception.
+One year later, he appeared in the Kings League cup finals held at the La Rosaleda Stadium, home of his former club Málaga; he chose to represent Los Troncos FC, playing in the semi-final and contributing an assist on the opening goal as his team went on to beat Aniquiladores FC 2–0 and advance to the decisive match against Ultimate Móstoles later that day.